PAIDiPaidThis.com

 How to pay less

-• Consider an NHS acrylic denture first, as one Band 3 charge covers the appliance whatever the material need.
+• Consider an NHS acrylic denture first, as one Band 3 charge covers the appliance whatever the material need turns out to be.

-• Only pay the flexible premium if the improved look or comfort genuinely matters for your gap.
+• Only pay the flexible premium if the improved look or comfort genuinely matters for your particular gap, rather than as a default upgrade.

-• Ask your dentist to quote acrylic, flexible and chrome side by side so you can see the gap in price.
+• Ask your dentist to quote acrylic, flexible and chrome side by side on the same treatment plan so you can see the actual gap in price before deciding.

-• Compare the real prices below between practices before committing to the pricier material.
+• Compare the real prices below between practices before committing to the pricier material, since the difference between two dentists can be as large as the difference between materials.

 Common questions